RedisLabs/redislabs-docs/content/kubernetes/active-active/preview/prepare-clusters.md

 ### Collect REC credentials

-To sync global configurations, all participating clusters will need access to the admin credentials for all other clusters.
+To communicate the other clusters, with all participating clusters will need access to the admin credentials for all other clusters.

 1. Create a file to hold the admin credentials for all participating RECs (such as `all-rec-secrets.yaml`).